With the Australian Callsign VK4BW we're located in Bundaberg, Queensland and known as B.A.R.C.

-You will have to be assessed to be sure you're competent and then you'll receive a callsign such as VK4Fxxx.(you get to choose the last 3 letters of your callsign.
+You will have to sit for an exam to be sure you're competent, and then you'll receive a callsign such as VK4Fxxx.(you get to choose the last 3 letters of your callsign.

 With this licence you can operate commercial amateur radio equipment on some frequencies at low power.

-The club charges of $50 for Foundation Training which includes as much practical hands-on training with our radio equipment as each candidate requires.
-The cost of the Foundation Training manual is $25.
-Candidates are assessed when they feel they are ready.
-WIA exam fees and ACMA licence fees will apply at that time.
+The club charges of $50 for Foundation Training which includes practical hands-on training with our radio equipment, and the cost of the Foundation Training manual is $25.

 If you choose to keep studying the next grades are the Standard and Advanced licences and how you achieve those is up to you.